 This resource gives pupils an opportunity to think about their identity and reflect on what they have in common with others around them.
-It will also help pupils to understand that we often have more in common and realise that people can come together through shared interests, hopes and aspirations.
-They will also be given a chance to think about their identity and will be asked to reflect on what makes them unique.
+It will help pupils to understand that we often have more in common and realise that people can come together through shared interests, hopes and aspirations.
+They will be given a chance to think about their identity and will be asked to reflect on what makes them unique.
 The PowerPoint contains a lesson plan, video and an explanation of how this session has curriculum links to PSHCE (KS3), Citizenship (KS4), SMSC and English.

 Pre Linking Session (PowerPoint) and plan (Word)